 FAQs(Frequently Asked Questions)

-Ans : In comparison of Sims 4 vs Sims 3, we found Sims 4 better.
-Sims 4 is packed with more powerful game engine and enhanced features.
+Ans: In comparison to Sims 4 vs Sims 3, we found Sims 4 better.
+Sims 4 is packed with a more powerful game engine and enhanced features.

 Q2. is the Sims 4 available on Mac?